-Which Pokémon game is the very best?
+All Pokémon games ranked from worst to best

 Diamond and Pearl weren't bad games, but they didn't really bring a lot to the table either.
 The most notable and important contribution was making global trading easier by doing away with the traditional cable connection and using DS WiFi instead.
 These games are also responsible for Game Freak's move away from HMs.
 There were too many of them, which made it so players either had to bog down their team with these special moves or frequently swap out for a Pokémon whose sole purpose was to be an "HM Slave", like the beloved Bidoof.

-Something else that many fans didn't like was that Diamond and Pearl only offered brand new Pokémon to capture until players unlocked the National Pokédex at the end of the campaign.
-As such, the lack of popular characters from previous games initially made Gen IV less appealing to many people.
+Additionally, many of the new Pokémon designs in this game aren't considered as memorable as other gens.
+Otherwise, the story isn't really that interesting and both the gameplay and music don't stand out much from other core Pokémon games.

-Fun fact: This will be the first core Pokémon game to get a prequel in the form of Pokémon Legends: Arceus, which releases only two months after the Brilliant Diamond and Shining Pearl remakes.
+Fun fact: This will be the first core Pokémon game to get a prequel in the form of Pokémon Legends: Arceus, which was released only two months after the Brilliant Diamond and Shining Pearl remakes.

 6. Black & White - Gen V (2010, DS)

-Gen V offered a slue of interesting new elements such as unique camera perspectives, new fighting sprite animations, and better 3D graphics than ever seen before in a core Pokémon RPG.
+Gen V offered a slew of interesting new elements such as unique camera perspectives, new fighting sprite animations, and better 3D graphics than ever seen before in a core Pokémon RPG.
 It also took place in a more city-like environment than previous games, giving it a somewhat gritty feel.
 Perhaps the most compelling part was knowing that Team Plasma, the evil team you go up against, had an interesting cause that you couldn't completely disagree with.

 Although we had seen the time mechanic before now, Gen V combined it with a brand new seasons mechanic that changes with each month, giving players different-looking environments to explore and different Pokémon to catch on a regular basis.
 Although unique, seasons have not appeared in any of the following Pokémon games.

-Additionally, many of the new Pokémon designs in this game aren't as memorable.
+However, something that many fans didn't like was that Black and White only offered brand new Pokémon to capture until players unlocked the National Pokédex at the end of the campaign.
+As such, the lack of popular characters from previous games initially made Gen V less appealing to many people.

 Fun fact: This was the first Pokémon game to ban certain words from being usable as player or Pokémon nicknames.
 With global trading becoming so much easier and with such a wide age range, this was a good step to take.